National FastDance Association

-Founded by Bill Maddox in 1998, the National FastDance Association (NFA) is the only dance organization of its kind.
+Founded by Bill Maddox in 1998, the National FastDance Association (NFA) is the largest dance organization of its kind in America.
 Our mission has been to promote and pass along the various forms of fast dancing to future generations, as well as to provide our members with discounted music licensing and access to liability insurance.
-We have recently expanded - our licenses will now be extended to all types of dances and dancers.
+We have recently expanded – our licenses will now be extended to all types of dances and dancers.

 We are amazed and delighted at the resurgence of interest and participation in swing dance styles in the last couple of decades.
 Where there were once pockets here or there of Boppers, Swingers, Shaggers, etc., we now are seeing a proliferation of dance organizations and major events all across America.
 There are many parties and events for our dancers all around the country every weekend.

 The Shag has moved Westward out of the Carolinas.
 Shaggers can be found as far North as New England and as far West as St. Louis and Utah.
 The Bop has extended its popularity out of the Southeast into the Northeast and Midwest.
 The Lindy or Lindy Hop is enjoyed all along the Eastern and Western seaboards.
 The Push and Whip are spreading in Texas and beyond.
 The Jitterbug, once nearly extinct, has had a rebirth in Chicago and areas of the Southeast.
 The Swing, whether East or West Coast, is currently the fastest growing fast dance style.
 Swing dance clubs can now be found in every major city.